Skole Beskids National Nature Park: Flora and fauna

 Most of the site is forested, on gravely soils.
 The highest altitudes are spruce-fir-beech forest, much of it over 100 years old.
 Over 635 species of vascular plants have been recorded in the park, 204 vertebrate animals, 18 species of fish, 9 amphibians, 6 of reptiles, 121 species of birds, and 50 of mammals.

 There are about 50 species of mammals in the national park.
 Among ungulates, red deer, roe deer, wild boar and 9 bison are found here.
 Bison were brought here in 1965 in the amount of 10 individuals (6 females and 4 males), they adapted to local conditions and were able to produce offspring.
-In addition, bear, black ferret, red fox, yellow-breasted and forest mice, gray wolf, fox, forest marten and others can be found here.
+In addition bear, black ferret, red fox, yellow-breasted field and wood mice, gray wolf, fox, forest marten and others can be found here.
 Among the rare Red Book species on the territory of the park can be found: brown bear, forest cat, lynx, otter, badger, ermine, European broad-eared owl, long-eared owl, small horseshoe-nosed owl, small ptarmigan, and others.
 In addition, eight species of bats that live on the territory of the "Skolivski Beskydy" NPP are included in the Bernese List and one - in the European Red List.
 There are 18 species of game animals on the territory of the park, such as: deer, roe deer, wild boar, hare, squirrel, fox, forest marten.